balayya717/Real-and-Swapped-Detection/README.md

 To load the datasets from kaggle, firstly, you should get the API token and save as kaggle.json and mount it to the colab and run the cells given wrt the datasets.

-To run the pretrained model, which is uploaded as ‘completed_trained_model.h5’, open the prediction.ipynb notebook in google colab and mount the model.
+To run the pretrained model, which is uploaded as ‘<code>completed_trained_model.h5</code>’, open the prediction.ipynb notebook in google colab and mount the model.
 Then run the cells respectively.

-For a clear demo, refer <code>Demo-video.mp4</code>
+For a clear demo, refer <code>Demo-video.mp4</code> and refer <code>Report-1.pdf</code> for clear understanding of the model.